-Dried lotus leaf tea: gentle, aromatic, and safety-first
+Dried lotus leaf tea: gentle and safe for Beginners

 Answer: Dried lotus leaf tea is a caffeine-free herbal infusion made from the leaves of Nelumbo nucifera.
 It tastes gently green and slightly tannic.
 Lab and early human research explore lotus leaf flavonoids and alkaloids such as nuciferine, but evidence for specific health outcomes from the tea is limited; treat it as a calming beverage, brew it lightly, and use added caution if you manage blood sugar or blood pressure with medication Nelumbo review – NLM/PMC, Nuciferine – NIH PubChem, Caffeine ranges – FDA.